What To Expect

-Our services at Bayshill Church in Cheltenham are less formal than you might expect – we don’t have pews, but sit in comfortable chairs set out in a semi-circle, and although we do have a magnificent organ, sadly we don’t have anyone at the moment who can play it, so hymns and other pieces of music are played on CD.
+Our services at Bayshill Church in Cheltenham are less formal than you might expect – we don’t have pews, but sit in comfortable chairs set out in a semi-circle, and although we do have a magnificent organ, sadly we don’t have anyone at the moment who can play it, so hymns and other pieces of music are played on a specialised music system.

 At the beginning of each service we light our chalice candle – the flaming chalice is the Unitarian symbol – which is followed by words of welcome.
 Generally there are hymns, readings, prayers and a short piece of music to accompany a time of private meditation, prayer or reflection.
 Readings may be taken from a variety of different religious scriptures or from secular sources.
 As Unitarians we draw from the wisdom of all faiths and branches of human knowledge.

-All our services are followed by refreshments, which presents a great opportunity for everyone to get together for a chat, and on the first Sunday of each month, those of us who wish to, bring along some lunch so that we can have more time for convivial company and conversation.
+All our services are followed by refreshments, which presents a great opportunity for everyone to get together for convivial company and conversation.

 We meet at 11.00 am on Sundays at Bayshill Church in Royal Well Lane, Cheltenham – please do come along and join us, you will be made very welcome.